-Comprehensive Examinations.
-Students are expected to achieve, through course work, a fundamental understanding of the following subdisciplines: bacterial genetics, immunology, molecular biology, physiology and metabolism, and virology.
-Alternatively, the student may demonstrate this fundamental understanding by a comprehensive examination prepared by the student's supervisory committee.
+Comprehensive Examination.
+Students are expected to achieve, through 18 semester hours of course work, a fundamental understanding of the following subdisciplines: bacterial genetics, immunology, molecular biology, physiology and metabolism, and virology.
+Alternatively, the student may demonstrate this fundamental understanding through the combination of a comprehensive examination, prepared by the student's supervisory committee, and 12 semester hours of formal course work.
 Thesis Requirements.
 A thesis is required.

-Final Examinations.
+Final Examination.
 A final oral examination covering the thesis and related subject matter is required.
 DOCTOR OF PHILOSOPHY See "Doctor of Philosophy," page 96, for general requirements.
 Program of Study.
-At least 60 semester hours of graduate credit, in addition to 24 hours of dissertation and research, are required; a minimum of 24 hours of this total is in formal course work.
+At least 60 semester hours of graduate credit, in addition to 24 hours of dissertation and research, are required; a minimum of 18 semester hours of this total is in formal course work.
 The program is planned in consultation with the supervisory committee.
 Foreign Language Requirements.
 None.